INTEREST GROUP RESOURCES

 - Make announcements about developments in your interest area at monthly CALL Cafés as appropriate, and encourage Interest Group Facilitators to do so as well.

 - Promote your interest area to CALL members informally, such as at CALL Cafés, encouraging members both to sign up for interest groups and to propose new interest groups.

 - Recruit and encourage new facilitators and new interest groups through networking, following leads, and responding to suggestions made to the Program Committee.

-- Report to the Program Committee regularly about the status of your interest groups, including any problems faced, new ideas, successes, etc.
+- Report to the Program Committee monthly about the status of your interest groups, including any problems faced, new ideas, successes, etc.

 - Where necessary, supply waiver forms to facilitators whose Interest Group’s activities require them.
 Collect the completed forms once the activities are completed or the group ceases to exist; give these to the CALL Secretary, who will keep them on file for two years.

 In addition to leading their groups, Interest Group Facilitators stay in contact with their Interest Group Coordinator for as long as the interest group continues to meet.
 As an Interest Group Facilitator, you are requested to do the following: